eswdd/aardvark/user-guide.md

 ### Heatmap renderer

 The heatmap renderer uses D3 to render calendar based grids showing the magnitude of a timeseries over time, it is well suited to identifying recurring time-based events.

+The heatmap renderer requires exactly 1 time series to be able to render.

+The style of calendar grid is selectable between:
+ * Automatic - Selects week columns and day cells for periods over one year, day columns and hour cells otherwise
+ * Week columns, day cells - shows a row per year with months highlighted
+ * Day columns, hour cells - shows a grid per month

+The heatmap renderer also allows you to exclude negative values from the plot.

 ## Graph Display